muhamm-ad/PyBLEToolkit/README.md

 # PyBLEToolkit

-PyBLEToolkit is a Python toolkit designed to provide a generic environment for Bluetooth Low Energy (BLE) services using tkinter.
+PyBLEToolkit is a Python toolkit designed to provide a generic environment for Bluetooth Low Energy (BLE) services using customtkinter.
 This toolkit simplifies the development of custom BLE service interfaces, enabling developers to focus on functionality and data handling while easily integrating with a GUI framework.

 ## Features

 - **Easy GUI Integration**: Quickly add custom frames to display and interact with BLE services.
-- **Python and Tkinter Based**: Utilizes Python for logic and tkinter for a user-friendly interface.
+- **Python and customtkinter Based**: Uses Python for logic and customtkinter for a user-friendly interface.
 - **Extensible Framework**: Designed to be flexible, allowing developers to implement and showcase their BLE services seamlessly.

 ## Prerequisites